Toulouse Capitole University: Instruction in English

-The University offers a number of degree programs in management, economic, law, and technology taught in English-only.
+The university offers a number of degree programs in management, economic, law, and technology taught in English-only.
 Higher education degrees in France are organized into three levels thus facilitating international mobility: the Licence / Bachelor's, Master's, and Doctorate degrees.
 A Bachelor's degree requires the completion of 180 ECTS credits; a Master's, requires an additional 120 ECTS credits.
-In 2022, annual tuition for a Bachelors degree taught in English-only was: €262 (US$) for students from anywhere in the world.
+In 2022, annual tuition for a bachelor's degree taught in English-only was: €262 (US$) for students from anywhere in the world.